charlesfranciscodev/vuejs-playground/README.md

 The goal of this project is to build a web app with Vue.js, without using a package manager (like npm), a transpiler (like Babel) or module bundler (like webpack).

 ## Why Vue.js?
 * stateful components: automatic UI updates when state changes, without any DOM manipulation (unlike jQuery.js or Jinja templates).
-Because of this, it is less error prone.
+Because of this, it is less error prone and verbose.
 * low dependency on npm/Babel/webpack (unlike React.js)
 * easier to learn then React.js/Angular.js.